Consulting & Fractional Technology Leadership

 A movement-learning platform built on AI pose estimation and 3D motion analysis.

-Founded a B2B SaaS platform for martial arts schools, yoga and Pilates studios, dance academies, and physical-therapy practices.
-Designed the PNX Pose System — server-side AI pose estimation and 3D motion analysis, with real-time skeleton, joint-angle, and center-of-mass overlays.
+Founded a B2B SaaS platform for movement-based practitioners — martial arts schools, yoga and Pilates studios, dance academies, and physical-therapy practices.
+Designed and shipped the platform end-to-end: mobile capture app, multi-camera 3D motion-capture pipeline, GPU-accelerated server-side media pipeline, multi-camera video player, 3D pose viewer, SaaS web app, and programmatic video editor.
 Built SOMA on top: AI-based coaching analysis of 3D movement.

 OutcomeShipping product, custom AI infrastructure, full-stack founder-engineering